arangasakthivel/FTI/README.md

 Database: MongoDB Atlas

-Environment variables are configured separately in Vercel and Render dashboards.
+Environment variables are configured in respective deployment dashboards.

 🧩 Known Limitations

-No email notifications (yet)
+No email notifications

-No file uploads for complaints
+No file attachments for complaints

 Admin accounts are seeded manually